msv-lab/angelix/doc/Tutorial.md

 Notice that `dy` is assigned to `y1 - y2` in both branches of the if statement, while it is supposed to be `y2 - y1` in the second branch.
 This is a typical mistake caused by copy-pasting.

-This program produces the computes the following values:
+This program produces the following values:

     $ ./distance 2 3 1 1
     2